midatlanticrisa/climToolsReference/content/NOAA State Climate Summaries/_index.md

 **Scope:** National

-**Target Audience:** Environmental Agencies, Extension and Outreach Professionals, Federal Agencies, Planners, State Agencies, Public
+**Target Audience:** Environmental Agencies
+*Extension and Outreach Professionals
+*Federal Agencies
+*Planners
+*State Agencies
+*Public

+**Strengths:** Easy-to-use
+*Links to additional resources
-**Strengths:** Easy-to-use, Links to additional resources, Available for every state in the US, Aims for transparent data sources
+*Available for every state in the US
+*Aims for transparent data sources

-**Limitations:** Cannot compare state summaries simultaneously/side-by-side, Locality specific data not available, Broad overview does not allow for in-depth analysis of local impacts
+**Limitations:** Cannot compare state summaries simultaneously/side-by-side
+* Locality specific data not available
+* Broad overview does not allow for in-depth analysis of local impacts

-**Where this tool be found:** https://statesummaries.ncics.org/
+**Where this tool be found:**